-When it comes to borrowing money, whether it’s a short-term loan or a mortgage, lenders will use credit history to determine if you’re a good fit for their business.
+When it comes to borrowing, whether it’s a short-term personal loan, a mortgage or even a phone contact, lenders will use your credit score to determine if you’re a good fit for their business.

-As part of our Credit Made Simple series, in this article we’re focusing on how your credit history can impact your ability to borrow money by answering some of your most asked questions.
+In this article, we look at how your credit history can impact your ability to borrow money by answering some of your most asked questions.

 How do providers decide if they’re going to lend to me?